Pain Aux Raisins

 Pain Aux Raisin Components

 We’re using apricot jam to glaze these Danish pastries.
-To give the jam a brushable consistency, we mix it with a splash of warm water.
+To give the jam a brush able consistency, we mix it with a splash of warm water.
+This style of glaze adds sweetness to the pastries and a sticky, glossy finish.

 Making pain aux raisins is all about the prep!
-Once each component is ready, it’s just a case of assembling, proving, baking & glazing them.
-Easy stuff right!?
+Once the pastry, custard & raisins are ready, it’s just a case of assembling, proving, baking & glazing them.

 - Roll Out Pastry